civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 11.13

-      **(1)** Within **two** months after the publication of a statement referred to in subsection 11.12(2) **or (2.1)**, any person interested may, on payment of the prescribed fee, file with the Registrar, and serve on the responsible authority in the prescribed manner, a statement of objection.
+      **(1)** Within two months after the publication of a statement referred to in subsection 11.12(2) or (2.1), any person interested may, on payment of the prescribed fee, file with the Registrar, and serve on the responsible authority in the prescribed manner, a statement of objection.

-      **(2)** A statement of objection **with respect to an** indication may be based **on any of the following grounds**:
+      **(2)** A statement of objection with respect to an indication may be based on any of the following grounds:

-        that, **when the statement by the Minister is published**, the indication is not a geographical indication;
+        that, when the statement by the Minister is published, the indication is not a geographical indication;

-        that, **when the statement by the Minister is published**, the indication is identical to a term customary in common language in Canada as the common name for the wine or spirit or the agricultural product or food;
+        that, when the statement by the Minister is published, the indication is identical to a term customary in common language in Canada as the common name for the wine or spirit or the agricultural product or food;

         that, except in the case of an indication identifying a wine or spirit or an agricultural product or food as originating in Canada, when the statement by the Minister is published, the indication is not protected by the law applicable to the territory in which the wine or spirit or the agricultural product or food is identified as originating;